These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 If you think that that research might not be applicable to the average person, you’d be right.

-Let’s take a look at the best cortisol supplements — those proven to reduce cortisol in average humans under ordinary circumstances.
+Let’s take a look at the best cortisol supplements — those shown to reduce cortisol in average humans under ordinary circumstances.

 The Best Herbal Supplements to Reduce Cortisol